ibm-bluemix-mobile-services/bms-clientsdk-cordova-plugin-core/README.md

 <h3 id="using-bmsclient">Using BMSClient and MFPRequest</h3>

 The following Javascript code is your entry point to the MobileFirst services.
-This method should be called before your send the first request that requires authorization.
+This method should be called before making a request.
 ```
-BMSClient.initialize("https://myapp.mybluemix.net", "abcd12345abcd12345");
+BMSClient.initialize("https://myapp.mybluemix.net", "abcd1234-abcd-1234-abcd-abcd1234abcd");
 ```

 #### Creating a request